LPG cylinders and fittings

 Never dispose of old LPG cylinders at the rubbish dump or in the rubbish collection.
 They need to be disposed of through an authorised test station, LPG supplier or filler.

-Visit Recycle Right to find your closest hazardous waste drop-off centre to help you dispose of your unwanted chemicals in an environmentally safe way.
+Visit Which Bin to find your closest hazardous waste drop-off centre to help you dispose of your unwanted chemicals in an environmentally safe way.
 Your local council may also offer disposal services.

 Finding an authorised LPG cylinder test station